 1st Generation (CX430) | 2021-Present |

-Generational shifts in performance, technology, and design might be the vital factor for potential buyers or enthusiasts looking to understand the evolution of the Ford Bronco Sport.
+Generational shifts in performance, technology, and design might be the crucial factor for potential buyers or enthusiasts looking to understand the evolution of the Ford Bronco Sport.

 Ford Bronco Sport Best, Neutral, and Worst Years

-Picking the right Bronco Sport year isn’t just about aesthetics.
-We’ve crunched the numbers from multiple sources to give you the comprehensive picture.
+Picking the right Bronco Sport year isn’t just about looks.
+We’ve crunched the numbers from multiple sources to give you the complete picture.
 Our analysis includes:

 - Owner-reported reliability (real-world experiences)